NYULibraries/primo-endpoint/README.md

 ### Config

 See `config.yml`.

+#### Sources

-Each collection can have one of the following source values to specify the endpoint to pull from.
+Each collection can have one of the following source values to specify the endpoint to pull from:

 * FDA: `https://archive.nyu.edu/rest/collections/$id`
   requires `id` (internal) or `hdl` (suffix)